Pen (enclosure): United States

 In the United States, the term pen usually describes outdoor small enclosures for holding animals.
 These may be for encasing livestock or pets that cannot be kept indoors.
 Pens may be named by their purpose, such as a holding pen, used for short-term confinement.
 A pen for cattle may also be called a corral, a term borrowed from the Spanish language.
 Groups of pens that are part of a larger complex may be called a stockyard, where a series of pens hold a large number of animals, or a feedlot, which is a type of stockyard used to confine animals that are being fattened.
 A large pen for horses is called a paddock (Eastern US) or a corral (Western US).
 In some places, an exhibition arena may be called a show pen.
 A small pen for horses (no more than 15–20 feet on any side) is only known as a pen if it lacks any roof or shelter, otherwise, it is called a stall and is part of a stable.
 A large fenced grazing area of many acres is called a pasture, or, in some cases, rangeland.

 Notable corrals

 Several notable corrals are known in the United States, including many listed on the National Register of Historic Places, either in intact form or in ruins.

 Other regions

 Primitive pens in South Africa are called kraals.
-Keddah is the term used in India for the enclosure constructed to entrap elephants, in Ceylon the word employed in the same meaning is corral.
+Keddah is the term used in India for the enclosure constructed to entrap elephants, while in Sri Lanka the word employed in the same meaning is corral.
 In Indonesia it called kandang.